 Covid’s effects on retail distribution and e-commerce

-In the past years, we’ve largely debated about the e-commerce race to reach traditional retail.
-Despite grocery stores’ resilience during the pandemic period, there are certain retail sectors -such as fashion, tech, beauty, and leisure, who have long suffered e-commerce’s threat- that have had coup de grace.
-Let’s take the example of the Italian fashion retail industry: Italian Fashion Federation Confcommercio registered an overall loss of over 30% in 2020, the definitive closure of 20.000 fashion stores (out of 115.000 shops), and an impact on employment for over -50.000 out of the 310.000 employees.
+In the past years, we’ve largely debated the e-commerce race to reach traditional retail.
+Despite grocery stores’ resilience during the pandemic period, there are certain retail sectors -such as fashion, tech, beauty, and leisure, which have long suffered e-commerce’s threat- that have had coup de grace.
+Let’s take the example of the Italian fashion retail industry: Italian Fashion Federation Confcommercio registered an overall loss of over 30% in 2020, the definitive closure of 20.000 fashion stores (out of 115.000 shops), and an impact on employment of over -50.000 out of the 310.000 employees.
 A post-apocalypse scenario.
 On the other hand, during the pandemic, e-commerce fashion sales almost doubled their share, reaching 30% of the total, according to The State of Fashion 2021 - McKinsey & Company.

 Need for change

 Covid-19 through the closure or downsizing of physical activities has urged retailers to seek new ways of selling and connecting with consumers.
 At the heart of this transformation, digital will play a pivotal role: in just a few months, the barriers to innovation that had been resisting for years have fallen in all retail organizations.
 Seamlessly the IT offer has been able to convert and adapt to the new market needs by creating tools ready for the future of commerce, a future where the digital and physical will merge into a new approach to sales.

 Future of commerce: omnichannel